-SHARED LAKEFRONT RECREATION - Use of a lot or portion thereof for recreational purposes to permit access to Skaneateles Lake.
-Shared access shall be created by means of a property owners' association agreement, license, right-of-way, or easements provided such use complies with §148-7-1.K.3.
-This definition does not apply to recreational use of a lakefront parcel by one owner and their guests.
+SHARED LAKE USAGE- Use of a lot or portion thereof, or riparian portions of the lake for access to Skaneateles Lake.
+Shared usage shall be created by means of a property owners' association agreement, license, right-of-way, or easements provided such use complies with §148-7-1.K.4.

-SHORELINE STRUCTURE - An accessory structure located within 50 feet of Skaneateles Lake Line or within the 100-year Flood Hazard Area around Skaneateles Lake.
-See §148-7-1.K.
+SHORELINE STRUCTURE (ONSHORE AND OFFSHORE)- An allowed ONSHORE structure is an accessory structure located on land within 50 feet of Skaneateles Lake Line or within the 100-year Flood Hazard Area around Skaneateles Lake.
+Examples include but not limited to a deck, patio, storage building.